-Response: Parents/carers must respond to an allocation of a school place within two weeks of the date of notification of availability of a school place.
 Response must be made to Plymouth City Council1.
 In the absence of a response, the offer may be revoked and the place may be reallocated to someone else.
 Parent/carers declining the offer of a place should notify the educational arrangements they plan to provide for their child.